Posted on

 - phone number.

 This information often goes right at the top of the page, in the header.
 The format of the letter is not important, but this personal information is often aligned to the right of the page at the top.
-It may also be included again at the bottom, beneath the employee’s signature.
+It may also be included again at the bottom, beneath your signature.

 The date the letter is sent

-The employer’s information
+Your employer’s information

-- the name of the employee’s supervisor, and
+- the name of your supervisor, and

-- the employer’s address.
+- your employer’s address.

 Details of the unpaid wages

-This is perhaps the most important part of the demand letter.
-Employees should always give an exact dollar amount for the unpaid wages.
-They may also want to include a calculation that shows how they came up with this amount.
-For example, hourly workers may want to list the dates and the number of hours they worked without pay, including hours that required overtime pay.
-For those with other types of wages, the calculation may be more complex.
-Prior pay stubs may be useful if the employment was stable or salaried.
+You may also want to include a calculation that shows how you came up with this amount.
+For example, if you are an hourly worker, you may want to list the dates and the number of hours you worked without pay, including hours that required overtime pay.

 The deadline